 One of the traditional Christmas foods of Iceland is the so-called Almond Porridge.
-It is a simple rice porridge but according to Christmas tradition we put one almond in it in the end and the one who is lucky enough to get it, gets a gift from Santa.
+It is a simple rice porridge, but we put one almond in it at the end according to Christmas tradition.
+The one who is lucky enough to get it gets a gift from the Yule Lads.

-Your Friend In Reykjavik & family has Almond Porridge for lunch on Christmas Eve, which is our main day of celebration and when we open our presents.
+Your Friend In Reykjavik & family has Almond Porridge for lunch on Christmas Eve, our main day of celebration and when we open our presents.